PITCH YOUR BOOK TO A LITERARY AGENT:

 Ella Marie Shupe is a literary agent with Belcastro Agency.
 She is seeking in adult: mysteries – all subgenres, thriller, suspense, and general fiction.
 “In adult fiction, we look for a unique voice and a strong protagonist full of attitude.
 We like dark and intense but we won’t turn away something that’s a little on the lighter side.
 We enjoy a touch of humor, and we would never turn away something sexy.”
 She is looking for young adult – fantasy, science fiction, action/adventure, contemporary, magical realism, mystery/thriller, and horror.
 “We want profound young adult with a strong protagonist.
 A whacky, funny, crazy, or thought-provoking voice will draw our attention.
 We look for entertaining storylines that deal with tough life issues.
 We look for big writing that remains fast-paced.”
 Learn more about Ella Marie here.

-Jacqueline Lipton is a literary agent with Storm Literary.
-She is seeking most kinds of middle grade and young adult fiction — specifically contemporary, romance, science-fiction, mystery, and/or anything with engaging characters and plot!
+Jacqueline Lipton is the founder of Raven Quill Literary Agency and the author of Law & Authors: A Legal Handbook for Writers.
+She is seeking most kinds of middle grade and young adult fiction — especially contemporary, romance, science-fiction, mystery, and/or anything with engaging characters and plot!
 She also seeks MG and YA nonfiction.
 Learn more about Jacqueline here.

 These one-on-one meetings are an amazing chance to pitch your book face-to-face with an agent, and get personal, individual feedback on your pitch/concept.
 If the agent likes your pitch, they’ll request to see part/all of your book — sending you straight past the slush pile.
 It also gives you an intimate chance to meet with an agent and pick their brain with any questions on your mind.